-Large airports and indeed even the smaller regional ones are becoming busier all the time which by definition makes the process of getting a flight from them more complex, aggravating and time consuming.
+Large airports are becoming busier all the time which is making the process of getting a flight from them more complex, aggravating and time consuming.
 The demand for flights seems to be increasing every year which means that landing slots are at a premium and as a result many airport operators are giving the large commercial flights priority over privately hired aircraft.

 Safety is paramount!